Smart green VCs you should know

 Munich Venture Partners

-Munich Venture Partners (Germany – early and late stage) is a German cleantech VC with deep pockets that closed their second fund at €130M in 2013.
+Munich Venture Partners (Germany and Europe – early and late stage) is a German cleantech VC with deep pockets that closed their second fund at €130M in 2013.
 The European Investment Fund is the largest LP.
 MVP’s exciting portfolio features 50% cleantech deals including Bekon, Sortech, Kebony, Luxexcel, Harvest PowerSonnen, Relayr (Josef Brunner on Ecosummit TV) and Cobi.
-Partner Martin Kröner spoke at ECO15 London.
+Partner Martin Kröner pitched at ECO17 Berlin.

 The German corporate Siemens recently launched next47, a new business unit that integrates all global startup activities and plans to invest €1B over the next 5 years in external and internal startups.
 Focus areas of next47 include decentralised electrification, connected mobility, artificial intelligence, autonomous machines and blockchain applications.
 Susana Quintana-Plaza joined as Partner from EON and currently looks for new investment opportunities.